gemfire/spring-data-for-vmware-gemfire/documentation/spring_data_landing_page.md

 ---
-title: Spring Data for VMware GemFire Quick Start
+title: [spring-data-gemfire-name] Quick Start
 ---

-Spring Data for VMware GemFire brings the full power of the Spring Framework to your VMware GemFire applications.The primary goal of the Spring Data for VMware GemFire project is to make it easier to build highly scalable Spring powered applications using VMware GemFire for distributed data management.
+[spring-data-gemfire-name] brings the full power of the Spring Framework to your [vmware-gemfire-name] applications.The primary goal of the [spring-data-gemfire-name] project is to make it easier to build highly scalable Spring powered applications using [vmware-gemfire-name] for distributed data management.

-This reference guide explains how to add the Spring Data for VMware GemFire dependency to your project.
-Once the dependency has been added, refer to the [Spring Data for Apache Geode Reference Guide](https://docs.spring.io/spring-data/geode/docs/current/reference/html/) for in-depth information about using the dependency.
+This reference guide explains how to add the [spring-data-gemfire-name] dependency to your project.
+Once the dependency has been added, refer to the [[spring-data-gemfire-name] Reference Guide](https://docs.spring.io/spring-data/geode/docs/current/reference/html/) for in-depth information about using the dependency.

 ## Release Notes:
 ### 1.1.1